ekingan/whereISS/README.md

 2. I was comfortable with Node enough to make the same API query and return similar data.

-3. I wrote several tests for the project components, actions, and reducers.
+3. I wrote several tests for the project that test the components, actions, and reducers.
 See above for how to run tests.

-4. I was glad to get a Node.js refresher and am enthusiastic about continuing to deepen my knowledge with Node!
+4. I was glad to get a Node.js refresher and am enthusiastic about continuing to deepen my knowledge of Node.
+(Node is so cool!)

 ## Issues